FloridaPlayers/Documents/Constitution.md

 attend for any reason, he must inform the Artistic Director no less than forty – eight (48) hours before the meeting is to take place.

-Section 14 – Leave of AbsenceA.
-In the event that an officer takes a lease of absence for medical or curricular reasons, so
+### Section 14 – Leave of Absence

-long as the leave does not directly interfere with his or her performance, the carrying out of duties as outlined in this constitution and his or her respective Executive board contract, and in meeting the point of requirement for membership outlined in Article V Section I, a special provision may be granted by the Executive Board for his or her to continue to hold this office during said leave.
+1. In the event that an officer takes a lease of absence for medical or curricular reasons, so long as the leave does not directly interfere with his or her performance, the carrying out of duties as outlined in this constitution and his or her respective Executive board contract, and in meeting the point of requirement for membership outlined in Article V Section I, a special provision may be granted by the Executive Board for his or her to continue to hold this office during said leave.

-B.
-ShouldtheExecutiveBoardfindthattheofficerinquestionhasnotmaintainedastandard
-of expectations outlined prior to their leave, the officer in question MUST forfeit their right to impeachment and is to step down at the request of the Executive Board.
+2. Should the Executive Board find that the officer i nquestion has not maintained a standard of expectations outlined prior to their leave, the officer in question MUST forfeit their right to impeachment and is to step down at the request of the Executive Board.
 The Executive Board is to appoint an interim replacement until a special election can be held.

-C.
-Intheventthatnoeligiblereplacementcanbeappointed,theAssistantArtisticDirector
-and/or the Artistic Director may step in and fulfill a positions executive duties until such a time when a replacement is selected or elected.
+3. In the vent that no eligible replacement can beappointed, the Assistant Artistic Director and/or the Artistic Director may step in and fulfill a positions executive duties until such a time when a replacement is selected or elected.

-Section 15 – Impeachment of Executive Board Members
+### Section 15 – Impeachment of Executive Board Members

-A.  Amotiontoimpeachanofficermaybemadebyanyvotingmemberatanymeeting.After
-    discussion, a special meeting for the purpose of voting shall be scheduled to take place between seven (7) and ten (10) days after the motion I made.
+1. A motion to impeach an officer may be made by any voting member at any meeting.
+After discussion, a special meeting for the purpose of voting shall be scheduled to take place between seven (7) and ten (10) days after the motion I made.
 At this, meeting, a two-thirds (2/3) vote of the total Voting Membership present shall be necessary to remove that officer.

-B.  AllexecutiveboardmembersarerequiredtosigntheirrespectiveRightsand
-    Responsibilities Contractions prior to taking office.
+2. All executive board members are required to sign their respective Rights and Responsibilities Contractions prior to taking office.
 Being found in breach of contract may be grounds for impeachment at the discretion of the Executive board.

-C.  Hisorherofficeshallbefilledbyaspecialelectionimmediatelyafterconviction.This
-    special election shall be presided over by the current President, or if the President has been removed, the meeting shall be presided over by the current Vice president unless this creates a conflict of interest.
+3. His or her office shall be filled by a special election immediately after conviction.
+This special election shall be presided over by the current President, or if the President has been removed, the meeting shall be presided over by the current Vice president unless this creates a conflict of interest.

-D.  If the impeachment does not follow the procedure outlined in Article
-    VII secton4 of the constitution then the impeachment is found to be null and void.
+4. If the impeachment does not follow the procedure outlined in Article VII secton4 of the constitution then the impeachment is found to be null and void.

-9

-Article VII – Elections
+## Article VII – Elections

-Section 1 – Election of the Executive Board
+### Section 1 – Election of the Executive Board

-A.  Nominations of all elected board positions shall be made and closed
+1. Nominations of all elected board positions shall be made and closed at the last regular meeting of the spring semester in April.
+2. Nominees for each executive board position will be given the opportunity to speak before elections are held.
-    at the last regular meeting of the spring semester in April.
+3. The election of board members shall be held at the last meeting of the spring semester Using secret ballots.

-B.  Nomineesforeachexecutiveboardpositionwillbegiventheopportunitytospeakbefore
-    elections are held.

-C.  Theelectionofboardmembersshallbeheldatthelastmeetingofthespringsemestersing
-    secret ballots.
 A plurality of quorum is needed for election.

-D.  In the case of a vacancy in officer a meeting will be called to a
-    elect a replacement, with election necessitation a plurality of total Voting Membership present.
+4. In the case of a vacancy in officer a meeting will be called to a elect a replacement, with election necessitation a plurality of total Voting Membership present.

-E.  Inthecaseofappointedpositions,ifnopersonappliesforthepositionthenaspecial
-    election will be called during which an election for that position will be held at the discretion of the Executive Board.
+5. In the case of appointed positions, if no person applies for the position then a special election will be called during which an election for that position will be held at the discretion of the Executive Board.

-F.  In the case of a tie between two nominees, a run—off election will
+6. In the case of a tie between two nominees, a run—off election will be held between the top tiered nominees.
+A plurality of the total
-    be held between the top tiered nominees.
-A plurality of the total Voting Membership is needed for election.
+ Voting Membership is needed for election.

-Section 2 – Election Policies
+### Section 2 – Election Policies

 A.  The current Artistic Director shall preside over all elections
     unless this creates a conflict of interest, in which case the